plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 ```

 We'll create a Key Vault.
 We'll also add network rules to allow access to the placeholder subnets.
 > A workaround for Function Apps w/VNET Integration is that we'll want to also allow the possible outbound ip addresses to reach the Key Vault.
 We'll also **later** set the default-action to deny once we configure key vault secrets.
+Also, note that the possible outbound ip addresses can change.
+If these need to be further constrained to a single guaranteed IP address, we'll want to consider hosting the Azure Function in an [Azure App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/app-service-app-service-environment-network-architecture-overview).

 We can also add in a test secret, and then add a policy on Key Vault to allow access to the Service Principals (Managed Identities) for the Azure Functions.